 - We particularly liked the romantic Superior Rooms in the small stable block, and the Junior Suite terraces

-- No lunch served, dinner can be pricey and we’ve heard reports of slow table service
+- Dinner can be pricey and we’ve heard reports of slow table service

 - Most room terraces aren't very private, but their outlooks are lovely